 We sometimes get asked if weighted hula hooping is safe and more specifically, can they damage your internal organs such as the kidneys?
 Weighted hooping is a new fitness trend that a lot of people are unfamiliar with, despite years of using traditional hula hoops in their youth.
 In this article, we explore if weighted hoops damage kidneys.

-In saying that, there are certain conditions that can cause issues when smart hula hooping.
+In saying that, there are certain conditions that can cause issues when weighted hula hooping.

-Pregnancy: Here at Hourglass Waist we do not recommend waist training or smart hula hooping when pregnant.
-Medical professions will suggest little to no physical exercise when pregnant and even after birth we recommend waiting for at least three months before starting to exercise or use a hula hoop.
+Pregnancy: Here at Hourglass Waist we do not recommend waist training or weighted hula hooping when pregnant.
+Medical professions will suggest little to no physical exercise when pregnant and even after birth we recommend waiting for at least three months before starting to exercise or use a weighted hula hoop.

 In conclusion, using a smart hoop won't damage your kidneys or other internal organs, this is true for both adults and children who hula hoop.
 Follow some of the steps below to ensure your safety when using a weighted hoop!